OsomePteLtd/principles/src/backend.md

 1. If you use a stub then you must check a call and/or calls arguments

-1. Don't check completed nocks manually, rely on a global check for pending nocks instead.
+1. Don't check completed nocks manually, rely on the global check for pending nocks instead.

    ```typescript
    // bad